viodotcom/growth/levels/staff_engineer.md

 ### You should have

-- Successful track record as a Senior Engineer in FindHotel or in another company
+- Successful track record as a Senior Engineer in Vio.com or in another company
 - A good understanding of other development specialisations
 - Demonstrated the ability to collaborate well across squads
 - Designed and implemented features, modules or services from scratch